pingcap/docs/op-guide/migration.md

 password = ""
 port = 4000

-# support whitelist filters and specify some libraries and tables to synchronize, for example:
+# Support whitelist filtering and specify the libraries and tables to synchronize, for example:

-# Specify all tables under db1 and db2 to synchronize
+# Specify all the tables under db1 and db2 to synchronize
 replicate-do-db = ["db1","db2"]

 # Specify db1.table1 to synchronize